 The Black Fox Mine began operating as an open pit mine in 2009 (depleted in 2015) and transitioned to underground operations in 2011.
-McEwen recently announced a 2019 exploration budget of \$17 million for the Black Fox complex which includes surface and underground drilling.
+McEwen announced a 2019 exploration budget of \$18 million for the Black Fox complex which includes surface and underground drilling.
+For more information on the recently announced positive drill results, refer to www.mcewenmining.com.